pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/GettingStarted.md

 ```

 And then we implement the `body` property, which is responsible for composing the actual logic and
 behavior for the feature.
-In it we can use the `Reduce` reducer to describe how to change the
+In it we use the `Reduce` reducer to describe how to change the
 current state to the next state, and what effects need to be executed.
 Some actions don't need to
-execute effects, and they can return `.none` to represent that:
+execute effects, and they return `.none` to represent that:

 ```swift
 @Reducer